Last updated on March 9th, 2019 at 04:43 am

 It will have a 2438×1125 resolution display with 458 pixels per inch and an OLED display.
 It also supports HDR in Dolby Vision and HDR10 and True Tone

-The edge to edge design also means they have had to drop the iconic home button and fingerprint scanner.
+The edge to edge design also means they have had to drop the iconic home button and fingerprint scanner which also means you will definitely need added protection like a phone case like the Velvet Caviar iPhone X cases.

 Unlike the many new Android phones with the edge to edge displays, Apple hasn't moved the home button to the rear of the phone, so this means the phone's security will rely on the facial recognition security.
 This will no doubt be a contentious feature, Android has had a similar feature for a while now, and generally, people don’t like it and security experts criticise it.
 No doubt Apple will have improved the technology, but it will be interesting to see just how good it is.